 Twelve Points Wealth Management, the next firm on our list, is another fee-based financial advisor.
 Most individual clients of the firm do not have high net worths, although Twelve Points also works with dozens of high-net-worth clients.
 The majority of assets under the firm's management are containted in pooled investment vehicles that Twelve Points manages.

 The firm's team of advisors includes four accredited investment fiduciaries (AIFs), one certified financial planner (CFP), four certified plan fiduciary advisors (CPFAs), among other accredited professionals.

 Fees for investment management are based on a percentage of assets under management and are generally bundled with broker-dealer, custodial and clearing expenses through a wrap fee.
 Financial planning services are either billed at a flat rate, generally $2,500, or billed hourly for between $400 and $1,000.

-Some of the advisors at this fee-based firm may also earn commissions for selling insurance.
+Some of the advisors at this fee-based firm, which does not set account minimums, may also earn commissions for selling insurance.
 This is a conflict of interest, but advisors must act in your best interest when serving in an advisory capacity.

 Twelve Points Wealth Management Background